gkhaburzaniya/pyscript-docs/docs/beginning-pyscript.md

 You have just created your first PyScript app.
 We've explored the core concepts needed to build yet more interesting things of your own.

-PyScript is extremely powerful, and these beginner steps only just scratch the surface.
+PyScript is extremely powerful, and these beginner steps only scratch the surface.
 To learn about PyScript in more depth, check out [our user guide](user-guide/index.md) or
 [explore our example applications](../examples).